 There are plenty of remote areas where you can live like a local for a few days, fully relax, indulge yourself with traditional, delicious food and truly experience slow living.

 The rural life can be encountered at its fullest in this country, so we thought we would weigh in and talk about some of the best countryside regions.

 Here are the main areas we recommend exploring this summer.

 Where to Experience the Countryside in Romania

 The land of Transylvania, a region situated in the center of Romania, is best known for its medieval towns and villages and fortified churches.

 German colonists arrived in this area more than 800 years ago and built hundreds of fortified churches to protect themselves from attacks.
 Even though the majority of the Germans had migrated from the region, their legacy has not disappeared.

-Rimetea, Viscri, Biertan, and Saschiz are some of most beautiful villages you can visit in Transylvania, which will amaze you with their rich heritage, history and architecture.
+Rimetea, Viscri, Biertan, and Saschiz are some of the most beautiful villages you can visit in Transylvania, which will amaze you with their rich heritage, history, and architecture.